 However, there was the need for a strong policy entrepreneur to step into the scene and steer the process.
-Upon the nation's entry into the Fourth Republic, Dr. Mary Grant was appointed the Minister of Education.
+Under the new government, Dr. Mary Grant was appointed the Minister of Education.
 However, after a year in the ministry, a ministerial reshuffle saw her replaced with Mr. Harry Sawyerr.
 Mr. Sawyerr was a phenomenal figure in the ruling government.
 An astute politician, he was hugely placed in government circles.
 His involvement in African politics dated back to 1963 when he was appointed as the first African to act as Chief Federal Lands Officer for Nigeria.
 He was once a Member of Parliament in the Third Republic.
 He served as the Minister of Transport and Communication between 1979 and 1981.
 The government, sensing the enormity of the task of reforming the education system appointed him as the Minister to spearhead it.
 That he was of immense help in the formulation of the FCUBE is undisputed (Little 2010).
 Alsop et al. (2010) observe that he regularly engaged with the international donors and amply demonstrated capacity to push his case always.
+He led the preparation of the strategy paper that eventually became the adopted policy document for the reform and coordinated the funding agency participation in the various policy dialogue and implementation.
+Under his able leadership, the ministry developed its own priorities and strategies for national development in the education system.
+Notably, Harry Sawyerr championed the formulation process such that eventually it resulted in the shift in authority from the funding agencies to the ministry.
 In all, during his term as the Minister of Education, he committed his time and the Ministry's resources to getting the FCUBE adopted as the working policy and the new reform.
+In January 1995, the Parliament received a draft of the FCUBE.
+The proposed policy sought to among others provide effective teaching and learning in primary and junior secondary school and as well expands access and participation of all children of school going age.